-The longest tenured rowing coach in school history, Mike Connors will begin his 15th season at the helm of Sacramento State’s women’s rowing program in 2016-17.
-Connors, who is the fourth women’s rowing coach in the program’s 22-year intercollegiate history, has a total of 27 years of head coaching experience.
+The longest tenured rowing coach in school history, Mike Connors will begin his 17th season at the helm of Sacramento State’s women’s rowing program in 2018-19.
+Connors, who is the fourth women’s rowing coach in the program’s 24-year intercollegiate history, has a total of 29 years of head coaching experience.
 In addition, Connors is currently the second longest tenured coach for any intercollegiate sport on the Sacramento State campus.

-The 2015-16 season marked the rowing program’s second in the American Athletic Conference after spending the 2013-14 academic year in Conference USA.
+The 2017-18 season marked the rowing program’s fourth in the American Athletic Conference after spending the 2013-14 academic year in Conference USA.
 Connors was instrumental in getting the program into both conferences as Sacramento State had not competed in an NCAA-recognized conference from its first year of intercollegiate status (1995) until making the jump to Conference USA.
 Prior to the 2013-14 season, Sacramento State had never been eligible to earn an automatic qualifier into the NCAA Championship.

-In the program’s inaugural year in the American Athletic Conference last season, the Hornets responded by finishing third out of the eight teams at the conference championship.
-The Hornets beat out crews from Temple, SMU, San Diego State, Connecticut and Virginia.
-In fact, Sacramento State brought home medals in all four grand finals it competed, which included winning gold in the varsity four, and bronze in the varsity eight, second varsity eight and second varsity four.
+Two times during the program’s first four years in the American Athletic Conference, the Hornets have finished third at the conference championship.
+In 2017, the Hornets beat out crews from San Diego State, UConn, Temple and SMU to finish in third.
+That included the varsity eight posting its fastest time of the season while finishing with a bronze.
+In 2015, Sacramento State brought home medals in all four grand finals it competed, which included winning gold in the varsity four, and bronze in the varsity eight, second varsity eight and second varsity four.
 In 2016, the Hornets finished fourth, placing ahead of San Diego State, UConn and SMU.

 During its lone season in Conference USA, the Hornets placed sixth out of 11 teams at the conference championship regatta, finishing ahead Kansas, Old Dominion, San Diego State, West Virginia and Alabama.